tamask1s/rspt/README.md

 # Rspt library

-The Rspt is a C++ library designed to facilitate the compression and filtering of digital time-domain signal sequences.
+Rspt is a C++ library designed to facilitate the compression and filtering of digital time-domain signal sequences.
 The signal processing algorithms used target real-time processing during sampling and are optimized accordingly.

 ## Compression